St. Martin Catholic Church barbecues for the masses

 Although many parish picnics usually include games and other activities, St. Martin’s barbecue fundraiser has been drive-thru only for years, making it COVID-19 ready as many traditional in-person events have had to adopt the same practice for safety reasons.

-Bittel said the recent days of heavy rainfall made this year tricky because it saturated valuable green space behind the church that was used for drive-thru traffic.
+Bittel said the days of heavy rainfall preceding the event made this year tricky because it saturated valuable green space behind the church that was used for drive-thru traffic.

 “We’ve had about 3 to 4 inches of rain out here the last couple of days, and we usually use all of our back fields for the lining up,” Bittel said.
 “Well, we have all of those closed because there’s no way we can use the back fields.”